Lee Turnbull (footballer): Scunthorpe United

 Turnbull served as former club Scunthorpe United's head of community for 17 years from 1998.
 He was the club's chief scout between 2006 and 2011, and again between 2014 and 2015.
 He rejoined the club as head of recruitment in September 2016.
 Turnbull identified and helped recruit several players for Scunthorpe who went on to be sold for seven-figure sums.
 These include Gary Hooper (£2.4 million), Billy Sharp (£2 million) and Martin Paterson (£1 million).
 He left the club in June 2020.

 Short-term appointments

 In November 2020, Turnbull joined Chesterfield in an advisory role.
 In December 2020 it was announced that Turnbull had begun working for Bradford City as recruitment director.
 He left the club in September 2021, and in December 2021, joined Hartlepool United in a consulting capacity to lead the scouting and recruitment of the club.

 Return to Scunthorpe United

-With the Iron bottom of League Two, ten points from safety, Turnbull returned to Scunthorpe, as chief operating officer, in March 2022, when Peter Swann stood down as the club's chairman.
+With the Iron bottom of League Two, ten points from safety, Turnbull returned to Scunthorpe, as chief operating officer, in March 2022, when Peter Swann stood down as the club's chairman.He was appointed CEO and DOF at The Iron, leaving his position during 2025.